News

 The Committee supported the statement on changes to the Education Law

-The Committee on Philosophical Sciences (KNF) of the Polish Academy of Sciences supported the statement of the Committee of Pedagogical Sciences (KNPed) of the Polish Academy of Sciences of January 16, 2022 on the act amending the Education Law (Prawo oświatowe) and other acts adopted by the Lower Chamber of the Polish Parliament on January 13, 2022.
+The Committee of Philosophical Sciences (KNF) of the Polish Academy of Sciences supported the statement of the Committee of Pedagogical Sciences (KNPed) of the Polish Academy of Sciences of January 16, 2022 on the act amending the Education Law (Prawo oświatowe) and other acts adopted by the Lower Chamber of the Polish Parliament on January 13, 2022.

 KNPed addressed this statement to the President of the Republic of Poland, Andrzej Duda.
 The Committee asked the President of the Republic of Poland not to sign this act and to start talks with the community about the shape of the education system.
 The Committee assures that it is ready to continue the dialogue and cooperation with the Ministry of Education and Science.
 The full text of the statement is available on the Committee’s website: https://knped.pan.pl/